MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2s-migrate-os.md

 To install a Windows 10/11 Pro or Enterprise image (version *20H2* or later), consider one of these options:

-- **Existing Imaging Solutions**: Use your organization's current imaging solution.
+- **Existing imaging solutions**: Use your organization's current imaging solution.
 - **Surface Deployment Accelerator**: Utilize this tool to create a comprehensive bootable image that includes the latest updates for Windows 10/11, Microsoft Office, other applications, and necessary drivers and firmware.
 Learn more and download from the [Surface Deployment Accelerator page](/surface/microsoft-surface-deployment-accelerator).
-- **USB Flash Drive**: Manually create a bootable USB drive with a Windows 10/11 Pro or Enterprise image.
+- **USB flash drive**: Manually create a bootable USB drive with a Windows 10/11 Pro or Enterprise image.
 Note, Wi-Fi connectivity will be unavailable until post-OOBE setup.
 After setup, download and install the [Surface Hub 2S drivers and firmware for Windows 10/11 Pro and Enterprise](https://www.microsoft.com/download/details.aspx?id=101974).

 #### Prepare your USB drive